Play the Erhu in GarageBand for iPhone

 Use the horse effect: Touch and hold the Horse Effect button as you play.

-Play notes of a particular scale: Tap the Controls button , tap the Scale button, then tap the scale you want to play.
+Play notes of a particular scale: Tap the Scale button , then tap the scale you want to play.

 Drag the Vibrato slider to the right.
 You can also control the amount of vibrato by tilting your iPhone.